rongstat/meta-visualization/README.md

 # Get Started

-The main functions for meta-visualization are contained in `main_function.R`.
+The main functions for meta-visualization are contained in `main_fun.R`.
 The function `candidate.visual()` helps to produce diverse candidate visualizations based on our choice of dimension reduction methods.
 The users can also generate candidate visualizations on their own.
-The function `ensemble.v.local()` takes the candidates visualizations as inputs and returns their eigenscores and a final meta-visualization.
+The function `ensemble.viz()` takes the candidates visualizations as inputs and returns their eigenscores and a final meta-visualization.

 To apply our method to an example dataset, follow the three steps below.